medik8s/docs/remediation/remediation.md

 to deprovision the failed node and replace it with a new one.

-However not all k8s clusters come with the Machine API configured, and adding it retrospecitvely is both complicated and not always possible and/or desirable.
+However not all k8s clusters come with the Machine API configured, and adding it retrospectively is both complicated and not always possible and/or desirable.

-Additionally, physical machines can't pop into existance via an API call and take much longer to provision.
+Additionally, physical machines can't pop into existence via an API call and take much longer to provision.

 It is therefore clear that there is no one-size-fits-all solution for